Prof. Dr. Nils Thuerey

 Academic Career and Research Areas

 After studying computer science, Professor Thuerey acquired a PhD for his work on liquid simulations in 2006.
 He received both degrees from the University of Erlangen-Nuremberg.
 Until 2010 he held a position as a post-doctoral researcher at ETH Zurich, in collaboration with Ageia/Nvidia.
 Subsequently, he worked for three years as Research & Development Lead at ScanlineVFX, developing large scale physics-simulators for visual effects.
-Since fall 2013 he has been Professor for Games Engineering at TUM.
+Since fall 2013 he has been Professor for Physics-based Simulation at TUM.